 - Ask staff at the market how to identify ripe fruit and veggies and instruct children to only pick those that are ready.

 - Fields can be muddy places so wear appropriate shoes and clothing you don't mind getting dirty or stained.

 - Many farms don't allow food in the fields.

-- Don't forget your camera to capture all the sweet moments!
+- Don't forget your camera or phone to capture all the sweet moments!